hpi-swa-teaching/GameMecha/source/GM-Core.package/GMSoundLoader.class/README.md

 Only one music can be played at a time (but repeating) and paused.
 Multiple sounds can be played at the same time.
 They are played once.

-storing sounds in methods only supports .wav files
+Storing sounds in methods only supports .wav files